iron-io/lambda/images/python/README.md

 the HANDLER should be fancy.fancyFunction

-To run the image with payload.json and fancy.py is the working directory use the following command
+To run the image with payload.json and fancy.py in the working directory use the following command
     docker run --rm -it -v `pwd`:/mnt -e HANDLER=fancy.fancyFunction -e PAYLOAD_FILE=/mnt/payload.json iron/lambda-python

 In Lambda you'd submit the HANDLER parameter in the call to `create-function`.